Wiggin and Dana

 Dispute resolution

 Wiggin and Dana is routinely referenced as “arguably the strongest and deepest firm in Connecticut.”
-While the firm certainly has a strong foothold in the Nutmeg State – with six offices, in New Haven, Hartford, Stamford, Greenwich, Westport and Madison – it also has a more expansive footprint that encompasses New York, Philadelphia, Washington, DC and Palm Beach, Florida, housing a total of approximately 70 litigators.
+While the firm certainly has a foothold on the Nutmeg State – with six offices (New Haven, Hartford, Stamford, Greenwich, Westport and Madison) here alone – it is also has a more expansive footprint that encompasses Boston, New York, Philadelphia, Washington, DC and Florida, housing a total of approximately 71 litigators.
 The firm is also recognized outside the state’s boundaries for its work, with appellate work on a national level and even incorporating international aspects.
 “Wiggin and Dana are big in the insurance world,” testifies one peer.
-“They represent The Hartford nationwide and they also do some work for Zurich.”
+“They represent the Hartford nationwide and they also do some work for Zurich.”
 Another insists, “You’ve got to respect Wiggin and Dana.
 They even have close ties with Cravath [Swaine and Moore]!
 You don’t get that kind of alliance unless you’ve got the goods.”
+Clients are equally taken; one testifies, “Wiggin and Dana has represented us in a major consumer class action; a series of multi-plaintiff medical injury cases; a False Claims Act investigation; a corporate governance litigation; and various art law-related disputes.
+They have a very talented bench of litigators.
+They're very good writers.
+They know our business very well.
+They're efficient.”